bsc-s2/pykit/request/README.md

         you can omit this field.
 In POST request, when provide a dict, body is null, body is obtained by the fields,

     -   'fields': a python dict which contains form fields.
-Only the post reqeust the fields is not {}, other situations the value is {}.It may contain the following attributes:
+Only the post request the fields is not {}, other situations the value is {}.It may contain the following attributes:

         -   `Policy`: